azubikeenu/design_spec/spec.md

 ### Persisting Transactions

-Separate tables for test transactions and payouts are proposed to mirror the existing live tables.
-All accounts created in the test environment would be stored in these tables, facilitating lookup operations.
+Separate tables for test transactions ,payouts and wallet are proposed to mirror the existing live tables.
+All accounts created in the test environment would be stored in these tables, facilitating lookup operations

 ### Provider Services and Environment Variables